v3shn/IPGhost/README.md

 2. **IP change:**

 - Prompts the user for Enter Ip Address change interval (default: 60 seconds) and number of IP address change (0 for infinite).
-- Reloads the Tor service to change identity and fetches the new IP address.
+- Reloads the Tor service to change identity and fetches the new IP address and new IP address Location.

-3 **Monitor New IP:** Displays the Tor-assigned IP after each IP Address change to verify successful anonymization.
+3 **Monitor New IP:** Displays the Tor-assigned IP And Its location after each IP Address change to verify successful anonymization.

 ## Example Output
 ```plaintext